krollobrocket/cision-block/readme.txt

 == Upgrade Notice ==

 = 1.4.4 =
-Fixed a bug that made the plugin throw an error if no attributes was used in the shortcode.
+- Fixed a bug that made the plugin throw an error if no attributes was used in the shortcode.

 = 1.4.8 =
-Fixed a bug where preview mode was not working correctly.
+- Fixed a bug where preview mode was not working correctly.

 = 1.4.9.1 =
-Fixed a bug where source id from widget was never used.
+- Fixed a bug where source id from widget was never used.

 = 2.1.0 =
 - Fixes a bug where the plugin could not be deleted.

+= 2.4.3.1 =
+- Fixes a bug where notifications could not be dismissed.

 == Screenshots ==